Kamran-Afzali/Kamran-Afzali.github.io/_posts/fmriprep.md

 ###  EPI to T1w registration

 The alignment between the reference EPI image of each run and the reconstructed subject using the gray/white matter boundary is calculated by the bbregister routine.
 If FreeSurfer processing is disabled, FSL flirt is run with the BBR cost function, using the fast segmentation to establish the gray/white matter boundary.
-After BBR is run, the resulting affine transform will be compared to the initial transform found by FLIRT.
+After BBR is run, the resulting affine transform will be compared to the initial transform found by *FLIRT*.
 Excessive deviation will result in rejecting the BBR refinement and accepting the original, affine registration.

         init_bold_reg_wf() <-input DSET>